gajus/eslint-plugin-flowtype/README.md

 (foo:
   { a: string, b: number }) => {}
+// Message: There must not be a line break after "foo" parameter type annotation colon.

+(foo:
+{ a: string, b: number }) => {}
+// Message: There must not be a line break after "foo" parameter type annotation colon.

+(foo:
+{ a: string, b: number }) => {}
-// Message: There must be 1 space after "foo" parameter type annotation colon.
+// Message: There must not be a line break after "foo" parameter type annotation colon.

 // Options: ["always"]
 ():Object => {}